-Dry patches on your skin can be seen as spots or elaborate patches that require immediate care.
+Dry skin on face can be seen as spots or elaborate patches that require immediate care.
 Non- itchy dryness is the most common form of dry skin condition that we see.
-But there are also cases of dryness that is itchy.
-(1)
+But there are also cases of dryness that are itchy.

-What causes the non-itchy dry skin on the face?
+What causes the non-itchy dry skin on face?

-Extreme weather conditions: Skin is usually believed to become dry in winter because it loses its moisture due to low levels of humidity in the air.
-This could also happen in summer as well when the heat is extreme and you don’t hydrate yourself enough it could result in dry skin.
+- Extreme weather conditions: Skin is usually believed to become dry in winter because it loses its moisture due to low levels of humidity in the air.
+This could also happen in summer as well when the heat is extreme and you don’t hydrate yourself enough.

 By over washing your face you will be drying it out, which means that the sebum glands are going to be triggered all over again, and you will have excessive oily skin.

-According to our expert Dr. Leena “ Most of the times dry skin is caused because of the use of products that don’t support one’s skin, or are used excessively.”
+According to our expert Dr. Leena, “ Most of the times dry skin on face is caused because of the use of products that don’t support one’s skin, or the products are used excessively ”.

 How can you get rid of it by locking in moisture?

-Milk can be used to keep your skin moisturized and soft.
+- Milk: Milk can be used to keep your skin moisturized and soft.
 It also agrees for all skin types whether it may be dry skin or oily skin.
-Lactic acid is a natural moisturizer, it also helps in removing dead skin as well, without drying out the skin.
+Lactic acid is a natural moisturizer.
+It also helps in removing dead skin cells as well, without drying out the skin.

-Aloe vera – The best way to use aloe vera is straight from the plant itself.
-Leave it on for 15-20 minutes and wash it off.
+- Aloe vera: The best way to use aloe vera is straight from the plant itself.
+Leave it on for 15-20 minutes and then wash it off.

-Milk and aloe vera are ingredients that suit all skin types, hence you wouldn’t have to be worried about any sort of allergic reaction as well.
-(2)
+Milk and aloe vera are ingredients that are especially good for dry skin types(2).
+Thus you wouldn’t have to be worried about any sort of allergic reaction either.

 Things that you should avoid doing which might help in reducing dryness on your face.